-OTR trucker jobs are in constantly high demand, more so than regional and local jobs, so if you’re concerned about job security, OTR may be the right fit for you.
+OTR trucker jobs are in constantly high demand, more so than regional and local jobs, so if you’re concerned about job security or finding a trucking job with no experience, OTR may be the right fit for you.
 OTR also has a slightly different work-life balance as a trucker compared to locals, another factor to consider before becoming an OTR driver.
-To further sweeten the prospects of becoming an OTR driver, once you’ve acquired 2.5 years of CDL experience, have a clean driving record, no accidents, and are at least 25 years old, you’re eligible to drive for CloudTrucks.
+To further sweeten the prospects of becoming an OTR driver, once you’ve acquired 2.5 years of CDL experience, have a clean driving record, have no accidents, and are at least 25 years old, you’re eligible to drive for CloudTrucks.

 CloudTrucks has left the outdated methods the trucking industry has stubbornly clung to over the decades and has moved into the future, establishing itself as a next-generation trucking company.
 We are a virtual carrier which means you have the full support of our backend office without the forced dispatch.
 Owner-operators who wish to maintain their own MC Authorities can partner with CloudTrucks using our Flex program.
 Get paid in minutes instead of months with our CT Cash card.